-Source: Sub-sector analysis results, (financed by the EU, managed by the EAR), 2005 of 500 litres and the smallest daily raw milk capacity is 200 litres with a processing of 170 litres.
-The large dairies are running depending on the availability of raw milk almost at 80% to 100 % of their capacities per shift, which is acceptable.
+Source: Sub-sector analysis results, (financed by the EU, managed by the EAR), 2005

+The number of officially registered dairy factories at the veterinary inspection amounts to 84.
+The smallest daily raw milk processing is 40 litres at a capacity of 500 litres and the smallest daily raw milk capacity is 200 litres with a processing of 170 litres.
+The large dairies are running depending on the availability of raw milk almost at 80% to 100% of their capacities per shift, which is acceptable.
 It is therewith clear that the utilisation rate, which is very important for dairies, is an individual problem.
 Consequently, individual assessments are necessary but to realize only a short visit to all registered dairies would take alone at least 7 weeks.
 A detailed list of the 84 registered dairies is presented in Annex 7.